CryptoManufaktur-io/chainlink-docker/README.md

 docker-compose files for chainlink node

-This tool simplifies the installation of a chainlink node with PostgreSQL and a choice of eth1 clients.
+This tool simplifies the installation of a chainlink node with PostgreSQL and a choice of eth clients.

-Supported eth1 clients:
+Supported eth clients:
 * 3rd-party such as infura or alchemy
 * Geth (geth.yml)
 * OpenEthereum (oe.yml)
 * Besu (besu.yml)
-* Nethermind (nm.yml) - won't be usable until it supports eth_subscribe, likely Q1 2021
+* Nethermind (nm.yml) - not usable as of May 2021

 Option:
 * pgsql.yml - unencrypted PGSQL DB for quick dev environment